 Even if you can file for a divorce in Alaska, you must meet additional requirements for an Alaska court to have the power to divide the marital estate and decide the custody of your children.

-1. For the court to divide the marital estate, you and your spouse must have must have lived in Alaska for at least six consecutive months within the six years before the date a complaint for divorce is filed.
+1. For the court to divide the marital estate, you and your spouse must have must have lived in Alaska for at least six consecutive months within the six years before the date a complaint about divorce is filed.

 If you do not meet either of these requirements, the court can still enter a decree of divorce ending the marriage.
 But that is all the court do.